 • Blowback against defaming an employee’s character and reputation–I’ve seen it happen.
 In an effort to go for the ‘kill’, they insert false and defamatory information into the evaluation with false accusations of a legal or ethical nature as a way to ensure a successful termination.
 This opens up a Pandora’s Box of liability depending on the state or country you live in.

 • Discovering the problem of the discovery processes–Imagine what could come out of a deposition process determining who knew what and when?
-And having outsiders looks at your organization’s previous reviews.
+And having outsiders look at your organization’s previous reviews.
 And giving the media a peek into your operations and processes when a lawsuit goes public?

 Want to play it smart and avoid these risks?
 Here are several things a smart leader should do.